feather-design-system/feather-design-system/docs/Components/List/README.md

 ---
 title: "List"
+pre: "@featherds/list"
 lang: en-US
 tags: ["List", "component"]
 layout: ComponentLayout
 ---

-`@featherds/list`

-Creates a feather styled list.
-Can be used to create an interactive list (`li` > `a`, default) or a static list (`li`, see `as-li` prop).
+## Design

 :::warning WARNING

-This component does not provide any keyboard functionality or accessibility standard.
-That needs to applied based one the usecase.
+These components does not provide any keyboard functionality or accessibility standard.
+That needs to applied based on the usecase.

 :::